jaredsohn/mutetab/README.md

 git clone https://github.com/jaredsohn/mergejson.git mergejson
 ```

-2. Run the following commands (including them in a script is recommended.)
+Then run the following commands (including them in a script is recommended, since you'll do it every time you build.)

 ```
 virtualenv --no-site-packages ./python-env